 Last week eMarketer published a piece on the ways brands are becoming more transparent with their customers about what data they capture and how they use it, citing a couple of studies showing that customers are more willing to provide their information if they understand how it will be used.
 A MarTech Series article from September cites that 70% of American consumers would be happy to share their data with companies if they knew it was stored securely and for what reason.

-This feels like an apt time to say that data security has always been at the forefront of SiteSpect’s design, and we always protect our clients and your customers’ data to the highest standards (check out how).
+This feels like an apt time to say that data security has always been at the forefront of SiteSpect’s design, and we always protect our clients and your customers’ data to the highest standards.
 Still, the evolving data landscape is changing the way we communicate about and collect data.
 We’re seeing a move towards leaner data collection, meaning collecting the data we need to provide the best experience and not collecting what becomes dark data — which an IBM study found accounts for about 80% of all collected data.
 There are two sides to minimizing the Dark Data problem.
 One, we can be more precise about what data we collect, and two, we can be better about analyzing that data and using it to provide benefit to customers.

 So, to recap, we’re looking at evolving into a data-driven landscape with two new trends.

 - Companies are going to need to get more transparent about what they are collecting and why.

 - Companies will pare down the amount of data they collect and get better at working with the data they have.